dlemstra/Magick.NET/Building.md

 ### Build Magick.NET (.NET 4.0 x86/x64)

 You are now ready to build ImageMagick.
-You can do this my opening the `Magick.NET.sln` solution.
+You can do this by opening the `Magick.NET.sln` solution.
 This solution contains various Release configurations (Q8/Q16/Q16-HDRI) to build Magick.NET with the Quantum that you prefer.
 The unit tests can be build by switching to one of the Test configurations.